Chemical Peels Thousand Oaks

 How long does it take to work and how long does it last?

 A chemical peel begins to work immediately.
 It takes about two weeks, however, for the outer layers of skin to completely “peel” off and for the redness to go away.
-As long as you stay out of the sun and wear lots of sunscreen, use a good skin moisturizer, and avoid smoking, the results of the peel can last for many years.
+As long as you stay out of the sun and wear lots of sunscreens, use a good skin moisturizer, and avoid smoking, the results of the peel can last for many years.

 What do I have to do after the chemical peel?

 You should keep your face as clean as possible by washing it gently with soap and water.
 Harsh scrubbing is not advisable.
-Afterwards, you should apply a moisturizing ointment to the face such as Vitamin A & D ointment.
+Afterward, you should apply a moisturizing ointment to the face such as Vitamin A & D ointment.
 Your surgeon will tell you when to begin this routine, and which soap and moisturizer to use.
 Also, you should avoid direct sun exposure to the face for several weeks following the peel.

 What if I have a problem?
 When should I call the office?